Simon-Institute-for-Longterm-Governance/si-website/src/content/blog/cern-for-ai-one-analogy-many-visions/index.md

 At the same time, the “CERN for AI” label does not always refer to the same underlying ideas.
 Some proponents imagine a publicly funded counterweight to commercial AI labs, focused on open science and AI applications for socially beneficial purposes.
 Others imagine an International AI Safety Institute, that tests frontier AI models and advises regulators.
 Yet others envision it as a way to ensure European competitiveness in compute infrastructure.
 Yet, yet, others imagine it as a joint international project to develop frontier AI models.

-This discussion paper is intended as an input to the [Geneva Security Debate](https://www.gcsp.ch/events/cern-ai-models-international-technical-cooperation-ai-geneva-security-debate) hosted on July 10, 2025, at the Geneva Centre for Security Policy on the margins of the AI for Good Summit.
+This blog post is intended as an input to the [Geneva Security Debate](https://www.gcsp.ch/events/cern-ai-models-international-technical-cooperation-ai-geneva-security-debate) hosted on July 10, 2025, at the Geneva Centre for Security Policy on the margins of the AI for Good Summit.

 The first section offers context on the structure and historical motivations for CERN.
 The second section provides a comparison of 14 prominent proposals and 3 existing projects that have used the “CERN for AI” label.
 Finally, a few key discussion questions are highlighted.